Sumboard

 Here's what typically happens: Your sales dashboard defines "Monthly Recurring Revenue" one way.
 Your customer-facing analytics defines it slightly differently.
 Your mobile app calculates it a third way.
 Now you have three sources of truth for the same metric.

 When someone asks "Why don't these numbers match?", the answer is usually "Because we defined the metric in three different places."
 That's the coupling problem.
-Our complete embedded analytics guide covers this challenge in detail—it's one of the most common pain points for B2B SaaS teams.
+Our complete embedded analytics guide covers this challenge in detail.
+It's one of the most common pain points for B2B SaaS teams.

 When You Hit the Wall